-In a few short years, the NHL has grown from 30 to 32 teams.
+In a just few short years, the NHL has grown from 30 to 32 teams.
 One of those teams was placed in the very non-traditional hockey market of Las Vegas.
-The other was placed in the major city of Seattle, who has lacked an NHL team in the modern sports era — and recently filled its roster through the 2021 Expansion Draft.
+The other was placed in Seattle — which has lacked an NHL team in the modern sports era — and recently filled its roster through the 2021 Expansion Draft.

-Prior to the Golden Knights and yet-to-be-named Seattle franchise, the NHL last expanded in 2000 with the addition of the Columbus Blue Jackets and Minnesota Wild.
-The last of the four major North American sports to expand before the Golden Knights was the National Football League, whose Houston Texans became official in 2002 — and the National Basketball Association — whose New Orleans Pelicans began that same year.
+Prior to the Golden Knights and Kraken franchise, the NHL last expanded in 2000 with the addition of the Columbus Blue Jackets and Minnesota Wild.
+The last of the four major North American sports to expand before the Golden Knights were the National Football League — whose Houston Texans became official in 2002 — and the National Basketball Association — whose New Orleans Pelicans began that same year.
 The NHL isn’t going to stay at 32 teams forever, so when will the next wave of teams come?

 When Another League Does It First

 With the addition of Seattle, the NHL ties the NFL for most teams with 32.
-It took almost 20 years for hockey to catch up, and it’s hard to imagine they’ll overtake any of the other league anytime soon.
-By no means is the NHL playing copy cat, but until another league shows it can support more than 32 teams, I don’t expect the NHL to experiment.
+It took almost 20 years for hockey to catch up, and it’s hard to imagine they’ll overtake any of the other leagues anytime soon.
+By no means is the NHL playing copycat, but until another league shows it can support more than 32 teams, I don’t expect the NHL to experiment.
 Doing so would be overly ambitious for them.

 When the Canadian Dollar Stabilizes

 Even while some dream of European expansion, the most logical city for NHL expansion is, of course, Quebec City.
 The city was the former home of the Nordiques team and has a brand-new, state-of-the-art, NHL-ready stadium in Videotron Centre.
 With a fanbase ready for the return of hockey, what’s holding the NHL back?
 That would be the economics of the Canadian dollar.